 One of the reasons to go vegetarian is because it can better your mood.
 The high levels of arachidonic acid found in meat can cause mood disturbances.
 Indeed, research has found cutting meat out of your diet can improve your state of mood after only two weeks.
 Particularly states of depression, anxiety and stress.
 Increased levels of omega-3 from fish and seafood are also linked with reduced levels of depression and its prevention.[7,8]

 When you’re used to getting your protein from meat, it seems alien to think you can get just as much from plants.
 But it’s true.
 Becoming Pescatarian first will lend you that important time to explore plant-based protein.
 Meaning cooking will become more fun and a healthy learning experience.
 However, due to pollution in our seas (sad face), it’s advised you consume fish that has the lowest levels of mercury and try to avoid farmed fish completely.

 Making small incremental changes to your diet first, i.e. going Pescatarian, may make it easier for you to maintain a plant-based diet in the long run.

-As you gradually embrace more and more plant-based foods, and eventually reduce your fish consumption, your long-term goal of being vegetarian becomes more accessible.
-You’re more likely to achieve and maintain this lifestyle with less chance of relapsing.
+As you gradually embrace more and more plant-based foods and eventually eliminate your fish consumption, your long-term goal of being vegetarian becomes more accessible.
+You’re more likely to achieve and maintain this lifestyle with less chance of falling back into old habits.
 And isn’t that your ultimate goal?